fosslight/fosslight-guide-en/scanner/README.md

   - fosslight_dep_(datetime).xlsx : FOSSLight Report of FOSSLight Dependency Scanner
   - fosslight_bin_(datetime).xlsx : FOSSLight Report of FOSSLight Binary Scanner

+#### fosslight_report_(datetime).xlsx
+1. Exclude: Checked Row
+    test(s), doc(s), hidden files or folders are checked as Exclude.
+2. When sbom-info.yaml is loaded, the loaded data is appended and the analysis results for duplicate files are excluded.
+3. Comment :
+   Add/Loaded by ** : Row loaded from **
+   Excluded by ** : Row excluded due to **

 ### Result for compare mode
 ```
 test_result/